What Animated Women Want

 "What Animated Women Want" is the seventeenth episode of the twenty-fourth season of the American animated television series The Simpsons, and the 525th episode overall.
+The episode was directed by Steven Dean Moore and written by J. Stewart Burns.
 It first aired on the Fox network in the United States on April 14, 2013.
 The name is a take on that of the film What Women Want.

+In this episode, Homer tries to win back Marge with sex toys when he fails to be romantic while Lisa becomes interested in Milhouse when he acts poorly towards her.
+The couch gag is a parody of the television series Breaking Bad, including live-action appearances by Bryan Cranston and Aaron Paul reprising their roles from the series.
+Maurice LaMarche, Wanda Sykes, and George Takei also guest starred.
+The episode was watched by 4.11 million viewers and received mixed reviews.